Nureki Chimuo (濡木痴夢男)

 Influenced by: Postwar SM Publishing, Tokyo Performance Laboratories, Kinbaku Video Archive Era.

-Collaborators: Masato Marai, Muku Yoji, Norio Sugiura.
+Collaborators: Masato Marai, Muku Yoji, Norio Sugiura, Yukimura Haruki.

 Associated venues, magazines, films and performances: Kinbiken, Cinemagic, Bakushi, Oni Pro, Kitan Club.